TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Celestial.md

 <br />

-As we can see, we own the script, so we proceed to delete it to create a malicious script so that when the cron task runs we can atribute SUID privilege to the /bin/bash.
+As we can see, we own the script, so we proceed to `delete it` to create a `malicious script` so that when the cron task runs we can atribute `SUID privilege` to the `/bin/bash`.

 <br />